acoustic-content-samples/wch-site-application/README.md

 * `oslo-complete.json` contains all Oslo code (web assets) and sample site content.
 * `oslo-sample-artifacts.json` is a subset of oslo-complete.json.
 This manifest contains only the site assets, renditions, contents and pages.
 The manifest does not contain the source code, layouts, layout-mappings, content types, image-profiles, categories,  and basic rendering functions.
+* `oslo-minimum.json` contains minimum reusable artifacts that can be used to create your own SPA site.
+This manifest contains only source code, layouts, layout-mappings, content types, image-profiles, categories, generic components (header and footer), and generic page (404 error page)

 To push, pull, and delete content by manifest, please refer to: https://github.com/ibm-wch/wchtools-cli#pushing-pulling-and-deleting-by-manifest